 - (Name) is available for interviews or comments on the (event name) today.

 The biggest challenge of getting into the news cycle is timing.
 There is often a warning of the event.
 In this case, a leader’s availability can be sent out in advance, with a statement to the media, such as Organization Name will be providing interviews and speakers on the court decision this week.

 When you are uncertain about the outcome of an event, it is possible to write messages for all possible outcomes so the organization or government office is ready.

 Consider upcoming news events by creating messages in advance:

 - Court case decisions

 - Election comments or debates on your issue

-- Government reports or major studies
+- Release of government reports or major studies